 Albion College offers need-based financial aid in the form of grants, scholarships, loans and student employment.
 Sources of funds include Albion College scholarships, grants and work; private sources; and State of Michigan and federal grant, loan and work programs administered by the College.
 To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA may be obtained from your high school guidance office, or completed online at www.fafsa.ed.gov.
+The FAFSA may be completed online at www.fafsa.gov.
 The Albion College Financial Aid Office will develop a financial aid package based on the FAFSA information.
 The package will include a combination of grants, scholarships, loans and work.
 Students have the option of accepting all or part of the aid awarded.
 Albion College also offers a number of academic scholarships to incoming students.
 Students who qualify for an academic scholarship receive notification from the Admission Office.

 While we do everything we can to assist students with financial need, it is important to remember that, at Albion, we believe the primary responsibility for financing your education lies with you and your family.
 In awarding need-based aid, the College requires that each student and his/her parent(s) contribute funds toward the cost of the education.

 Information about loans, scholarships and work opportunities may be secured by contacting Albion's Financial Aid Office.
 Because the amount of aid is limited, entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA as soon after January 1 of their senior year as possible.
-Awards are made in the order that processed forms are received.
+Awards are made in the order that FAFSA information is received.
 The deadline for the State of Michigan scholarship/grant program is March 1.
 For maximum consideration, Albion academic scholarship applications must be received by February 1.

 Need-Based Aid Renewal